awsdocs/amazon-personalize-developer-guide/doc_source/native-recipe-search.md

 | Featurization Hyperparameters |
 | min\_user\_history\_length\_percentile |  The minimum percentile of user history lengths to include in model training\. *History length* is the total amount of data about a user\.
 Use `min_user_history_length_percentile` to exclude a percentage of users with short history lengths\.
 Users with a short history often show patterns based on item popularity instead of the user's personal needs or wants\.
 Removing them can train models with more focus on underlying patterns in your data\.
 Choose an appropriate value after you review user history lengths, using a histogram or similar tool\.
 We recommend setting a value that retains the majority of users, but removes the edge cases\.
 For example, setting `min__user_history_length_percentile to 0.05` and `max_user_history_length_percentile to 0.95` includes all users except those with history lengths at the bottom or top 5%\.
 Default value: 0\.0 Range: \[0\.0, 1\.0\] Value type: Float HPO tunable: No  |
 | max\_user\_history\_length\_percentile |  The maximum percentile of user history lengths to include in model training\. *History length* is the total amount of data about a user\.
 Use `max_user_history_length_percentile` to exclude a percentage of users with long history lengths because data for these users tend to contain noise\.
 For example, a robot might have a long list of automated interactions\.
 Removing these users limits noise in training\.
 Choose an appropriate value after you review user history lengths using a histogram or similar tool\.
 We recommend setting a value that retains the majority of users but removes the edge cases\.
 For example, setting `min__user_history_length_percentile to 0.05` and `max_user_history_length_percentile to 0.95` includes all users except those with history lengths at the bottom or top 5%\.
 Default value: 0\.99 Range: \[0\.0, 1\.0\] Value type: Float HPO tunable: No  |

+## Personalized\-Ranking Sample Notebook<a name="personalized-ranking-sample-notebook"></a>

+ For a sample Jupyter notebook that shows how to use the Personalized\-Ranking recipe, see [Personalize Ranking Example](https://github.com/aws-samples/amazon-personalize-samples/blob/master/next_steps/core_use_cases/personalized_ranking/personalize_ranking_example.ipynb)\.